 Complete a Free Case Evaluation form now

-Worker Falls To Death From Scaffolding, No Guardrails
+Worker Falls to Death From Scaffolding With No Guardrails

-The Department of Buildings intends to file violations against the site and has issued a full stop order on the work occurring at the site.
 A representative from the DOB said that guardrails were required at the site.
 The construction management company, Sciame Construction, said that Pagano was a long-time worker for the company.
-A person who is representing the project said that the guardrails may have been removed by a contractor on a floor where an interior curtain wall was being installed.
+A project representative said a contractor may have removed the guardrails on a floor where an interior curtain wall was being installed.

-Scaffolding Collapsed At A Mega-Development.
-150 workers Sue Hudson Yards
+Scaffolding Collapses at a Mega-Development; 150 Workers Sue Hudson Yards